GodGMN/RecallMirror/README.md

 Version changes: added lore on the Nether Mirror to display extra info like depth so you can know if you were in a cave or in the surface for example.

-**Version 1.10**

-Version changes: added Nether Mirrors.
-They let you go back to your last Recall Mirror teleport position.

-**Version 1.01**

-Version changes: fixed a bug when using the Recall Mirror without a bed.

-**Version 1.00**

-Mod published.
-Portal Scrolls are not working so they are purely cosmetics for item frames.
-The block of literal shit doesn't have any property yet but you can craft and place it.

 ## **HOW TO USE THIS MOD**